The Scrolls Of Life: Destiny Dreams and the Bible Code

-The Bible tells us indirectly.
+The Bible tells us, indirectly.
 God the “Word” became flesh and lived among us as the man, Jesus Christ of Nazareth (John 1:14).
-The Bible is the written version of this living Word (Jesus).
-It’s not just a history book but a detailed account of the supernatural God and how he relates to humanity.
+The Bible is the written version of this Living Word (Jesus).
+The Bible is more than a history book.
+It is a detailed account of the supernatural God and how He relates to humanity.

-Similarly, each person has a written version of his or her life on a Scroll of destiny authored by God.
-When we receive Jesus as Lord and Savior, we receive His Spirit.
-Over time, the Holy Spirit reveals our hidden lives in Him.
-We no longer exist as separate entities.
-Furthermore, these life Scrolls are in Jesus, the Word as Life.
-This “Life” is spiritual Light, a force with written “codes”, frequencies, instructional blueprints, and designs that transform us to be like Jesus.
+These invisible life Scrolls are found in Jesus, the Word of Life.
+This “Life” manifests as spiritual Light, a force with written “codes,” frequencies, and instructional blueprints.
+All are designed to transform us to be like Jesus.
 (John 1:12, Romans 8:29, 1 John 4:17b, 2 Peter 1:3, Psalm 139: 13-16)

-Each of our Scrolls is codified and hidden in the Scriptures (Jesus the Word) until we come to the knowledge of Christ.
-Furthermore, we live, move and exist in Him (Jesus) (Colossians 3:3, Acts 17:28)
+Each of our Scrolls is codified and also hidden in the Scriptures (Jesus the Word) and revealed over time.
+Furthermore, we were created to live, move and exist in Him (Jesus).
+(Colossians 3:3, Acts 17:28)

 Researchers have unraveled hidden messages through the Bible Code (or Torah Code).